 Now the administration is taking steps to protect renters, too.
 The Centers for Disease Control is using its authority to protect renters from eviction until at least Dec.
 31, according to the White House.

 Under an Executive Order, renters who “have exhausted their best efforts to pay rent, seek governmental rental assistance and are likely to become homeless due to eviction,” will be protected.
 They will still have to pay accrued rent in accordance with their lease or contract.

 Take Housing Policy to a Deeper Level.
 Arch MI’s new PolicyCast podcast series explores current issues shaping housing in America.
 Our inaugural episode features Jim Parrott, a noted housing consultant who was the Obama administration’s face of housing policy.
 Jim sat down with me for a deep dive into the proposed capital standards for Fannie Mae and Freddie Mac, which will have significant ramifications for borrowers and the housing finance system.

 Watch for future editions every two weeks on Arch MI’s Insights website and by following us on our social media channels.
 As mentioned above, our second issue will cover the Joe Biden-Kamala Harris campaign’s policies on housing.

 Next up?
 Former Freddie Mac CEO Don Layton on the benefits of the GSEs transferring credit risk to private investors.
 Look for the new PolicyCast podcast episode beginning Sept.
 14.

-Parting words.
 Following this edition, Capital Commentary moves to every other Tuesday.
 It will be available on Arch MI’s Insights Blog and a variety of social media platforms.